Clayspace Studios Ltd Terms & Conditions

 We are a not for profit community organisation.
 All monies are reinvested in the pottery and we do our best to keep prices as low as possible whilst ensuring that Clayspace can continue to run without making a loss.

-Payment of class fees for regular sessions must be made at the time of placing a booking where possible, or can be made on the day for drop-in sessions.
-We accept cash, debit or credit cards, cheques or bank transfers (BACS).
+Payment of class fees for regular sessions must be made through our booking system.
+Payments for materials and firings can be made in the studio, we accept cash, debit or credit cards, Apple Pay or bank transfers (BACS).

-All sessions and classes are available on a first-come first-served basis.
+All sessions and classes are booked on a first-come first-served basis.

 Unless otherwise stated the class and session fees do not include materials and firing costs.
 These costs are clearly posted above the scales in the studio and updated regularly.
-Finished glazed work will be charged based on the weight and type of clay used, the amount of glazes used and the volume of kiln space used to fire the works.
-A small to medium pot thrown on the wheel and biscuit fired, glazed and glaze fired would typically cost around £2 to £4.
+Finished glazed work will be charged based on the type of clay used, the amount of glazes used and the volume of kiln space used to fire the works.
+A small to medium pot thrown on the wheel and biscuit fired, glazed and glaze fired would typically cost around £5 to £15.

 Arriving at the studio